gbrueckner/Snapp/README.md

 ![Snapp in action](https://i.imgur.com/STFK4q3.gif)

+### Compatibility

+Snapp is developed on OS X El Capitan.
+It has been [reported](https://github.com/gbrueckner/Snapp/pull/5) to run on OS X Yosemite as well.

 ## Installation

 Upon cloning the Snapp repository, run `make` to compile it.
-To install it and to start it at login, run `make install`.
+To install it, run `make install`.
+To open Snapp at login, click the checkbox in Snapp's preferences window.
 To uninstall, run `make uninstall`.

 ## License